 I could finish Mom’s sentences by tone and not knowledge.
-If we were seated outside within the vicinity of the bird feeder, and dozens of wings flapped around us, Mom would point to the birds.
-Her voice would rise.
+If we were seated outside within the vicinity of the bird feeder, and dozens of wings flapped around us, Mom pointed to the birds and her voice rose.
 “Well, on there is something.”
-I would confirm there was not one, but three cardinals and note the added yellow finch.
+I would confirm there was not one, but three cardinals, and noted the addition of a yellow finch.

-Mom relished in the solitude and stroked my arm.
-She embraced summer not for the rays but because she could feel skin.
-She slid her fingers up and down my legs, which was rather strange.
-But Mom admired the brown skin of her youth.
-We hugged.
-Our cheeks rubbed up against one another.
-I sniffed at her scent and detected Oil of Olay.
-Her skin was still more supple than mine.
+Mom relished in the lack of activity and stroked my arm.
+She embraced the summer days not for the rays but because she could touch skin.
+She slid her fingers up and down my legs, an act which might appear odd to an outsider.
+But Mom was only admiring the brown skin of her youth.

 In five years’ time, I had loved my parents differently.
-Mom was alive and her life force lived in me.
-But it was more, some inexplicable tie that had nothing to do with relationships or mothering or daughtering because neither of us had accomplished much in those roles our last five years, though we hadn’t lacked in trying.
+Mom was alive and her breath lived in me.
+But there was some inexplicable tie that had nothing to do with mothering or daughtering because neither of us had accomplished much in those roles our last five years together, though we hadn’t lacked in trying.

-I disengaged my fingers from the ageless and authentic beauty in front of me.
-But Mom grasped my tan arms as if she could feel the warmth that once emanated from off my skin.
+I disengaged my fingers from the ageless beauty in front of me.
+But Mom grasped my tan arms as if she could feel the warm kisses the sun once planted on my skin.

 I straightened up and cradled Mom’s head as she leaned into my soft tank dress and again wove her fingers through mine.
-My husband and daughter stood behind me and waited.
+My husband and daughter stood behind me and waited a while.
 I didn’t care.
-Mom and I had shuffled along too many corridors together for me to rush our goodbye.
+Mom and I had shuffled along too many corridors together for me to rush our goodbyes.